To the Members

-M/s.
-P.Chandrasekar LLP Chartered Accountants (Registration No.000580S/S200066) havebeen appointed as Statutory Auditors of the company till the conclusion of 61stAnnual General Meeting.
-As required under SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 the Auditors have also confirmed that they hold a valid certificate issued by the PeerReview Board of the Institute of Chartered Accountants of India.
+As required under SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 the Auditors have confirmed that they hold a valid certificate issued by the PeerReview Board of the Institute of Chartered Accountants of India.

 b) Cost Auditor

 Pursuant to Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 the Cost Audit Records maintained by the Companyin respect of its Sugar Co-gen and Distillery Unit are required to be audited.
 YourDirectors on the recommendation of the Audit Committee appointed Mr. K.SuryanarayananCost Accountant in practice for conducting the audit of cost records of the Company andthe remuneration payable to the Cost Auditor is required to be ratified by the Members ina general meeting.
 Accordingly a Resolution seeking Member's ratification for theremuneration payable to Mr. K.Suryanarayanan Cost Accountant is included at Item No. 04of the Notice convening this Annual General Meeting.

 c) Secretarial Auditor

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. M. Alagar of M/s.
 M. Alagar and Associates Chennai Company Secretary inPractice to undertake the Secretarial Audit of the Company.
-The Secretarial Audit Reportis annexed as "Annexure II".
-The Report does not contain anyqualification.
+The Secretarial Audit Reportis annexed as "Annexure-II".
+The Report does not contain any qualification.